dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 Now all you have to do is specify some other commands to call some other functions.

-To start, install `python-telegram-bot` via
+But before that, let's install `python-telegram-bot` via

 ```bash
 pip install python-telegram-bot==13.11